Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Preliminaries

 By taking the exterior derivative of expressions \eqref{eq:parameterization}, we find that flatness implies

-where throughout this section, span denotes the span over smooth functions on $\XxUlu$, i.e. smooth functions of $(x,u,u_{[1]},\ldots)$.
+where throughout this section, span denotes the span over smooth functions on $\XxUlu$, i.e., smooth functions of $(x,u,u_{[1]},\dots)$.
 Under the assumption that ranks are constant (which we assume throughout), the converse is also true.
-This is a consequence of the following more general result relating the functional dependence of functions and the linear dependence of their differentials. \begin{lem} Consider a set of smooth functions $g^1,\ldots,g^k$ as well as another smooth function $h$ which are all defined on the same manifold.
-The following conditions are equivalent: \begin{enumerate} \item Locally $\D h\in\Span{\D g^1,\ldots,\D g^k}$. \item There exists a smooth function $\psi:\mathbb{R}^k\rightarrow\mathbb{R}$ such that locally $h=\psi(g^1,\ldots,g^k)$ holds identically. \end{enumerate} Furthermore, if the differentials $\D g^1,\ldots,\D g^k$ are linearly independent, then the function $\psi$ is unique. \end{lem} The proof is straightforward and follows immediately by introducing a maximal number of independent functions of the set $g^1,\ldots,g^k$ as local coordinates on the underlying manifold, see e.g. \cite{Kolar:2017}.
-Another well-known important implication of Definition \ref{def:flatness} is that the differentials $\D\varphi,\D\Lie_{f_u}\varphi,\ldots,\D\Lie_{f_u}^\beta\varphi$ of derivatives of a flat output up to an arbitrary order $\beta$ are linearly independent.\footnote{The integer $l_u$ needs to be chosen large enough such that the Lie derivative $\Lie_{f_u}^\beta\varphi$ indeed yields the correct expression for the $\beta$th time derivative of the functions $\varphi$.
-The linear independence of the differentials $\D\varphi,\D\Lie_{f_u}\varphi,\ldots,\D\Lie_{f_u}^\beta\varphi$ implies that the time evolution of the flat output is not constrained by any autonomous differential equation $\chi(y,y_{[1]},\ldots,y_{[\beta]})=0$.} This in turn implies that there exists a unique minimal multi-index $R=(r^1,\ldots,r^m)$, where $r^j$ is the order of the highest derivative of $y^j$ needed for expressing $x$ and $u$.
+This is a consequence of the following more general result relating the functional dependence of functions and the linear dependence of their differentials. \begin{Lemma} Consider a set of smooth functions $g^1,\dots,g^k$ as well as another smooth function~$h$ which are all defined on the same manifold.
+The following conditions are equivalent: \begin{enumerate}\itemsep=0pt \item[$(1)$] Locally $\D h\in\operatorname{span}\big\{\D g^1,\dots,\D g^k\big\}$. \item[$(2)$] There exists a smooth function $\psi\colon\mathbb{R}^k\rightarrow\mathbb{R}$ such that locally $h=\psi\bigl(g^1,\dots,g^k\bigr)$ holds identically. \end{enumerate} Furthermore, if the differentials $\D g^1,\dots,\D g^k$ are linearly independent, then the function $\psi$ is unique. \end{Lemma} The proof is straightforward and follows immediately by introducing a maximal number of independent functions of the set $g^1,\dots,g^k$ as local coordinates on the underlying manifold, see, e.g., \cite{Kolar:2017}.
+Another well-known important implication of Definition \ref{def:flatness} is that the differentials~\smash{$\D\varphi,\D\Lie_{f_u}\varphi,\dots,\D\Lie_{f_u}^\beta\varphi$} of derivatives of a flat output up to an arbitrary order $\beta$ are linearly independent.\footnote{The integer $l_u$ needs to be chosen large enough such that the Lie derivative $\Lie_{f_u}^\beta\varphi$ indeed yields the correct expression for the $\beta$-th time derivative of the functions $\varphi$.
+The linear independence of the differentials~\smash{$\D\varphi,\D\Lie_{f_u}\varphi,\dots,\D\Lie_{f_u}^\beta\varphi$} implies that the time evolution of the flat output is not constrained by any autonomous differential equation $\chi(y,y_{[1]},\dots,y_{[\beta]})=0$.
+We refer to the latter property as differential independence of the components of a flat output.} This in turn implies that there exists a unique minimal multi-index~${R=\bigl(r^1,\dots,r^m\bigr)}$, where $r^j$ is the order of the highest derivative of $y^j$ needed for expressing~$x$ and~$u$.
 Because of Lemma \ref{lem:functional_independence}, it furthermore follows that the corresponding maps $F_x$ and $F_u$ in \eqref{eq:parameterization} are unique.
 From now on, $R$ always denotes this unique minimal multi-index.